-Nearly ten years after President Barack Obama’s milestone 2009 Cairo speech “A New Beginning,” U.S. Secretary of State Mike Pompeo delivered a scathing recast of what the Donald Trump administration envisions as America’s role in the Middle East citing this approach as “the real new beginning.”
-Pompeo spoke to a select audience of university faculty, diplomats, and leading Egyptian figures at the American University in Cairo (AUC), decreeing that “the age of self-inflicted American shame is over” and that the United States will push forward with a more active foreign policy in the region.
+Nearly ten years after President Barack Obama’s landmark 2009 Cairo speech “A New Beginning,” U.S. Secretary of State Mike Pompeo delivered a scathing recast of what the Donald Trump administration envisions as America’s role in the Middle East, citing this approach as “the real new beginning.”
+On January 10, Pompeo spoke to a select audience of university faculty, diplomats, and leading Egyptian figures at the American University in Cairo (AUC), decreeing that “the age of self-inflicted American shame is over” and that the United States will push forward with a more active foreign policy in the region.

-Obama’s dire misjudgments, according to Pompeo, and reluctance to take an interventionist stance in Middle East conflicts between 2009 and 2017 were informed by the United States’s history of involvement in several wars in the region.
+Obama’s dire misjudgments, according to Pompeo, and reluctance to take an interventionist stance in Middle East conflicts between 2009 and 2017 were informed by the United States’ history of involvement in several wars in the region.
 Unfortunately, this led the Obama White House to underestimate the true power and widespread dominance of the Islamic State in Iraq and Syria (ISIS), he argued.
 The secretary also described Obama’s overtures toward Iran as “wishful thinking” which ultimately caused the former president to strike an ill-advised nuclear deal with Tehran.
-The Obama administration’s peace overtures to the Iranian regime, stressed Pompeo, allowed the Iranians to increase their foothold in Yemen, Iraq, Syria, and Lebanon.
+It also allowed the Iranians to increase their foothold in Yemen, Iraq, Syria, and Lebanon.

-In order to dispel fears about American power and ambitions in exercising dominance in the region, Pompeo explained that the United States is “a liberating force, not an occupying power.”
+To dispel fears about American power and ambitions in exercising dominance in the region, Pompeo explained that the United States is “a liberating force, not an occupying power.”
 He discussed Trump’s contentious decision to withdraw U.S. troops from Syria in December 2018 saying, “This isn’t a change of mission.
 We remain committed to the complete dismantling of ISIS—the ISIS threat— and the ongoing fight against radical Islamism in all of its forms.
 But as President Trump has said, we’re looking to our partners to do more, and in this effort we will do so going forward together.”

-Pompeo explained that U.S. actions to block ISIS from re-emerging are exemplified by the $2.5 billion in U.S. humanitarian assistance to Iraq since 2014, and close to $30 billion in aid to support Iraq’s reconstruction at the February 2018 Kuwait Reconstruction Conference.
+Pompeo explained that U.S. actions to block ISIS from reemerging are exemplified by the $2.5 billion in U.S. humanitarian assistance to Iraq since 2014, and close to $30 billion in aid to support Iraq’s reconstruction pledged at the February 2018 Kuwait Reconstruction Conference.

 As expected, much of the secretary’s speech was directed at Iran.
-Pompeo said that the United States missed a chance to undermine the Iranian regime during the Green Revolution, and compounded this mistake by signing the 2015 Joint Comprehensive Plan of Action with Iran.
+Pompeo said the United States missed a chance to undermine the Iranian regime during the Green Revolution and compounded this mistake by signing the 2015 Joint Comprehensive Plan of Action with Iran.

 Finally, Pompeo acknowledged that some have criticized the United States in the past as having done too little or too much in the Middle East.
-In spite of that criticism, Pompeo called on his AUC audience to “just look around you at this university, which has existed now for a century.
-It’s not a coincidence that many other American universities like this one thrive all across the Middle East, from Beirut to Sulaymaniyah.
+In spite of that criticism, Pompeo called on his AUC audience to “just look around you at this university, which has existed now for a century [. . .]
 These are symbols of America’s innate goodness, of our hopes for you, and of the better future we desire for all nations of the Middle East.”